Baby sewing is in full swing! For my own baby and for others! This wooden ring teether tutorial is quick and fun to sew.

 I made a little bib/teether set with these wooden ring teethers.
 There’s a FREE download for these, too!

--3″ natural wooden ring, I got mine from this shop on etsy
+- 3″ natural wooden ring, I got mine from this shop on etsy but Amazon has them cheaper!

 Step 1: Cut 1 front and 1 back from pattern download.
 Make sure you put the arrow up against a fold.